linxack/nvdparser/README.md

 ## Script to get the latest known vulnerabilities from NVD.

 #### Author: Rafael Murillo
-#### Twitter: @cehrmurillo
+#### Twitter: @linxack
 #### Blog: https://almost4hacker.blogspot.mx/
 #### Version: 0.1

-This script was born from the need to obtain the most recent vulnerabilities from the NVD feeds for certain technologies (operating systems and applications).
+I created this script because I needed to obtain the most recent vulnerabilities from the NVD feeds for certain technologies (operating systems and applications).

 ## DEPENDENCIES